Modern Slavery Statement - Whitworths

 Our policies are always accessible on the intranet and on our shared drives, or by making a request to the HR Team.
 They are shared with employees as they join our business.
 Some of our policies can be found attached to employee communication boards across our site.
 This Modern Slavery Statement is published on our website.

-The business Directors and Senior Managers take responsibility for and are committed in the implementation of this policy and will invest in training and resources as required.
-To raise awareness of slavery and trafficking, and of our policies and procedures, we have an established Induction programme to include Modern Slavery, the delivery being relevant to the audience.
+We will continue to expand our training and resources, as required, to raise awareness of slavery and trafficking, and of our policies and procedures.
+We have an established Induction programme which raises awareness of Modern Slavery, the delivery being relevant to the audience.
 This has been shared with our Labour Providers.

 MEASURING EFFECTIVENESS

-This policy has been reviewed and the actions referred to put in place for our 2021 financial year to ensure that we continue to deliver on our commitment.
+This policy has been reviewed and the actions referred to have been put in place and executed within our 2024 financial year ensuring that we have continued to deliver on our commitments.

 • Third party ethical audits undertaken at our site in Irthlingborough.